schasta218/support/ADMU/ReadMe.md

  > ‘USMT status’ this is true if microsoft ADMT & USMT are found on the system in the required location.
-If this is false, the required tools and prerequisites will be downloaded and installed in the next steps (this will add time to the migration).
+If this is false, the required tools and prerequisites will be downloaded and installed in the next steps.

 > The ‘Accept EULA’ box allows true or false to be selected.
-More Info will link to more specifics on the EULA.
+More Info will link to more specifics on the EULA in this document.

 > You will not be able to move forward with migration until the red text boxes are corrected and a profile is selected.